Owner & Principal

 I began dancing at the age of 5 in my hometown of Christchurch, New Zealand.
 I studied both the Royal Academy of Dance and Cecchetti Method syllabi.
 It was my involvement with Southern Ballet Dance Theatre’s junior company that inspired me to make dance my career.
 I graduated from the New Zealand School of Dance in 1998 where I studied both classical ballet and contemporary dance for three years.
 During this time I had many opportunities to perform a variety of interesting roles while developing my dance technique to a professional level.
 I successfully completed my teacher training at Box Hill Institute receiving both the 1st and 2nd year awards for Outstanding Achievement.
 I have worked as a freelance dance teacher and choreographer in a number of dance schools around Melbourne before running the Kew School of Dance.
 I lectured at Box Hill Institute of TAFE in delivering Anatomy, Body Conditioning and Business Studies for Certificate IV & Diploma students studying for their dance teaching qualification between 2008-2013.
-I presented Developing anatomical understanding in the early years of dance training at the 2013 International Dance Medicine & Science annual meeting in Seattle, and in partnership with Jane Andreartha, Implementing a comprehensive pre pointe preparation program, at the 2015 annual meeting in Pittsburgh.
-We will be presenting again at Hong Kong in October 2016.
+I have presented at three International Dance Medicine and Science conferences, Seattle 2013, Pittsburgh 2015 and Hong Kong in 2016.

 Executive Director of Movement and Dance Education Centre, Administrator of Laurel Martyn Dance System and Laurel Martyn Foundation, Editor One-eyed Press and Laurel Martyn Publishing.
 Classical ballet training to Advanced level, and 30 years of teaching experience in many areas including Laurel Martyn Dance System, contemporary and body conditioning in several suburban dance schools including Jane Andrewartha Dance Academy, Jill Glastonbury Dance Academy, Box Hill Ballet, Ballet Central and Mount Eliza and Peninsula Ballet School.
 I returned to study to complete the Diploma of Dance in Teaching and Management, taught by Laurel Martyn, Janet Barnard-Brown and Dianne Parrington, and then taught at Box Hill Institute of TAFE for 10 years as a sessional teacher.
 I have also completed Certificate IV in Training and Assessment.
 I have spent many years working closely with Laurel Martyn on the development of the Movement and Dance Education Centre which provides ongoing support, training and accreditation for dance teachers and assessment services.
 I have been as assessor for many years, and have traveled internationally in this role.
 I have also studied Interior Design at RMIT, practiced in the building industry for five years and in graphic design for 5 years, and have worked as an office manager for several small businesses.
 In 2011 I returned to teaching at Box Hill Institute of TAFE.